 ✔ Ceramic is very smooth and doesn’t snag or pull on hair.
 It’s appropriate on most hair types, thus you’ll find many different brands and options available from budget to high end.

 ✔ Ceramic-coated barrels may wear off over time, which can create uneven hot spots on the rod.
 100% solid ceramic barrels are best for providing consistent, even heating throughout.

 ✔ Titanium is lightweight and strong, making it a workhorse that can withstand frequent use.
 It’s high heat capability allows you to get through your curling session more quickly, and it’s anti-corrosive nature prevents rust and discoloration from setting in.

 ✔ Titanium is less prone to cracking or breakage if you drop your curler.

 ✔ There are inexpensive and expensive curling wands in both materials.
 However, titanium is generally cheaper.
-(Interestingly enough, titanium flat irons are more expensive than ceramic flat irons though.)
+(Interestingly enough, the opposite is true for ceramic and titanium flat irons.)

 ✔ You can usually find a good mid range ceramic curling iron because they’re very popular.

 ✔ Cheaper ceramic wands are ceramic-coated, whereas solid ceramic is more expensive.
 Likewise, titanium-plated barrels are cheaper than 100% titanium rods.

 ✔ Overall, the main difference you’ll see with the higher end irons are longer lasting results.
 Budget curlers can certainly produce beautiful curls too, but they tend to fall out more quickly, especially in hot, humid weather

 ✔ There’s also a difference in the quality of the curler itself, which affects how your hair feels, looks, and even smells after use.
 Quality refers not just to barrel material, but overall design and build, which affect ergonomics, safety, and ease of use.
 Cheap curling irons often chip or crack and lose heat over time.